15+ Environmental Charities In The UK To Support Today

 Butterfly resting on plant

 Plantlife is an international conservation membership charity that works to secure a world rich in wild plants and fungi.
-In fact, it is the only UK membership charity dedicated to conserving wild plants and fungi in their natural habitats and helping people to enjoy and learn about them.
+In fact, it is the only UK membership charity dedicated to conserving wild plants and fungi in their natural habitats.

 Why wild plants and fungi?
 Plantlife says that wild plants and fungi underpin the health of our environment.
 Protecting them will allow the plants and the animals which depend on them to thrive.
 This in turn will help to resolve the climate, ecological and societal challenges which we face.